-The Art Institute I attended was a white Chevy station wagon, and we would be moving.
-Mom and step~dad would be up front smoking and chatting.
-My desk was a clipboard, I sat right behind the driver, drawing cartoons until I was cross-eyed.
+The best Art Institute I ever attended was a white Chevy station wagon, and we would be moving.
+Mom and step~dad would be up front smoking cigarettes and talking about junk.
+My desk was a clipboard sat right behind the driver, and I was drawing cartoons until I was cross-eyed.
 To my right was my little step~sister playing with a doll.
-My older brother was way in the back collecting farts.
+My older brother was way in the back of that station wagon collecting farts.

 As a child I spent a lot of time alone...however I wasn't really alone because I learned to pray, and I had a very large imagination.
-I discovered to never be afraid to sit awhile and think, I do it often.
+I discovered to never be afraid to sit awhile and think, I still do it often.

 One of my biggest turning points was when I lost the fear of making mistakes.

 A man must know his destiny… if he does not recognize it, then he is lost.
 By this I mean, once, twice, or at the very most, three times, God will reach out and tap a man on the shoulder… if he has the imagination, he will turn around and God will point out to him what fork in the road he should take, if he has the guts, he will take it.